+SECTION I

-SECTION I This child is co overed under a medical insurance policy or health care plan specifically: (Name of Insurer or Plan) (Policy or Group Number) SECTION II I/we assume all responsible medical or related charge nat Sacred Heart-Griffin High School does not provide any medical insurance coverage for the child/children, and that illity for payment of any medical expenses (including, but not limited to, doctors' fees, hospital charges, or any other in incurred by the child due to any injury or illness that occurs while the child/children is/are in attendance at Sacred or participating in any Sacred Heart-Griffin High School sponsored activity, including athletic events. , , old harmless and indemnify Sacred Heart-Griffin High School, including their employees, volunteers, clergy and for medical expenses described above.
-I/We have read the above Agreement and fully understand the terms contained herein, and agree to abide by its terms.
-(Date) (Parent/ Guardian Signature)
+This c hild is covered under a medical insurance policy or health care plan specifically: (Name of Insurer of or Plan) (Policy or Group Number) SECTION II I/we assume all remedical or related esponsibility for payme charges) incurred by rt-Griffin High School does not provide any medical insurance coverage for the child/child nt of any medical expenses (including, but not limited to, doctors' fees, hospital charges, the child due to any injury or illness that occurs while the child/children is/are in attendanging any Sacred Heart-Griffin High School sponsored activity, including athletic events. or any other nd indemnify Sacred Heart-Griffin High School, including their employees, volunteers benses described above. , clergy and I/We have read the e above Agreement ar d fully understand the terms contained herein, and agree to abide by its terms.
+(Date) (Parent/ Guar dian Signature)